ArakelTheDragon/CfCbazar-Tokens/README.md

 **Result:** Despite that our request was denied due to lack of adoption, we will resubmit the request when the popularity of our WorkTHR & WTK grows.

 # Notice:
-We have implemented a load balancing system on which you will be resirected to one of our servers automatically.
+We have implemented a load balancing system on which you will be redirected to one of our servers automatically.
 Some of the links in the repo may not work until we update them.
 Servers:
 https://cfcbazar.42web.io
 https://cfcbazar.ct.ws